Ashtonn77/blazor-collection/README.md

 # Blazor
-*A collection of Jupyter notebooks to aid in the study of the Blazor Framework*
+*A collection of Jupyter notebooks, projects, and resources devoted to the study of the dotnet Blazor Framework*
 <br/>
 ## What is Blazor?
 <blockquote>